 The first step in managing encephalopathy (damage to the brain) is to treat any precipitating cause, such as:

 Protein-restricted diets used to be recommended to lower ammonia production.
 However, extreme protein restriction can cause malnutrition and be harmful.
 Guidelines now recommend that people receive adequate protein intake and have small meals throughout the day including a late-night snack of complex carbohydrate.

 Diets rich in vegetables and fiber are also important.
 The laxative lactulose, given as a syrup or enema, is used to empty the bowels and to help improve mental status.
-The antibiotic rifaxmin (Xifaxan) may be added for people who do not improve with lactulose alone.
-Sedatives and medications containing ammonium (such as certain antacids) should be avoided.
+The antibiotic rifaximin (Xifaxan) may be added for people who do not improve with lactulose alone.
+Sedatives and narcotic medications and those containing ammonium (such as certain antacids) should be avoided.